Action inputs and outputs

 Team attribute of the input to the stage 3 action node, see Workflow link attributes.
 The

 Team attribute displays the linked team name.

 When creating workflows you can link multiple attributes between stages within the same branch to create complex workflows.

-Alloy also provides you with expressions that can be used within workflows through the API, see Expressions in Workflows.
+Alloy also provides you with Workflow Computations that can be used within workflows through the API, see Workflow Computations.